siddharthurankar/MachineLearning_Models-Algorithms/README.md

 # MachineLearning_Models-Algorithms

-Machine learning algorithms used in Data Intensive Computing Course for various datasets.
+Machine learning algorithms used in Data Intensive Computing Course(UB - CSE487) for various datasets.
 R and Jupyter